 What is Muzzle Pyoderma?

-While pyoderma is the only primary skin infection in dogs, it is often the result of an underlying condition the dog is experiencing, such as a depressed immune system.
-The secondary condition can result in itching and scratching, leading to your dog’s skin being open to bacteria.
+While pyoderma is a primary skin infection in dogs, it is often the result of an underlying condition the dog is experiencing, such as a depressed immune system.
+An underlying issue such as an endocrine disorder can result in itching and scratching, leading to your dog’s skin being open to bacteria.

 A frequently occurring skin disorder in dogs, muzzle pyoderma occurs when there is an infection resulting in pus in the skin of your dog’s muzzle.